 It seems only yesterday that I read a two-thousand-word article on why DSLRs should not be used for video recordings.
-The technical arguments presented in that article made sense, and till today, the cost and design nature of any DSLR still makes it ridiculous if you’re getting one primarily for filming videos.
+The technical arguments presented in that article are sound, and till today, the cost and design of any DSLR still make it ridiculous to buy one primarily for video filming purposes.

-On the other hand, if you’re photographing at an exotic location, and you happen to see something that just might get you a measly few million views on YouTube, why not?
-Beats fumbling to whip out and activate your phone, and leaving your expensive camera gear unattended, doesn’t it?
+That said, if you’re photographing at an exotic location, and happen to see something that just might get you a measly few million views on YouTube, why not?
+Better than fumbling and activating your phone, and leaving your expensive camera gear unattended, isn’t it?

 I think there’s little doubt that the quality is amazing.
 The same goes for audio quality, though in this case, I must highlight there was very little background noise other than the display soundtrack.

-Which should then justify the test being given full marks, had there not been a rather alarming situation.
+Which should then justify Nikon D7500 video recording capabilities getting full marks from me, had there not been a rather alarming situation.

-Why did I put up two videos?
-Because the recording kept terminating approximately after 30 seconds.
+The recording kept terminating after approximately 30 seconds.
 This happened five times in a row as I strolled down the display.

 Error Message.
 “Recording interrupted …”

 Interestingly, the “recording interrupted” error did not happen here.
-This somewhat points to the source of the problem indeed being something to do with the memory card and data transfer.
+This might point to the source of the problem being something to do with the memory card and data transfer.

 And oh, Flicker Reduction at auto levels didn’t seem to work at the beginning of the video.
 I would need to experiment with other settings.